enrightc/botanic_labs/README.md

 ## Website Owner Goals
 **Increase Sales and Revenue:**
 The primary goal for Botanic Labs as a business is to increase sales of plants and gardening products.
 By offering a selection of high-quality, seasonal plants and providing a seamless shopping experience, the website aims to boost revenue through online sales.

 **Build Brand Recognition and Loyalty:**
 Botanic Labs seeks to establish itself as a trusted and recognised brand in the gardening market.
 By providing excellent customer service, quality products, and valuable content, the goal is to build strong brand loyalty and encourage repeat customers.

 **Grow the User Base:**
 Expanding the reach of Botanic Labs is crucial.
 The goal is to attract a growing number of users, both beginner and experienced gardeners.

 **Enhance User Engagement:**
 Increasing user engagement on the platform is a key objective.
 By providing new content in the form of articles and FAQs Botanic Labs aims to create a resource of all levels of gardeners.

 **Expand Product Offerings:**
 To meet the diverse needs of its customers, Botanic Labs aims to continually expand its range of products, including new plant varieties, gardening tools, and accessories.
 This will cater to different tastes and garden sizes, enhancing the overall shopping experience.

 **Promote Sustainable Gardening Practices:**
 Botanic Labs is committed to promoting environmentally friendly gardening practices.
 The goal is to educate customers about sustainable options through articles and offer products that align with these principles, contributing to a healthier environment.

 ## External User Goals
 **Find the Right Plants for Their Garden:**
 Users visit Botanic Labs with the goal of finding plants that suit their specific garden conditions and preferences.
 Whether they are looking for seasonal blooms, plants for a particular light exposure, or options for small urban spaces, the platform aims to provide tailored plant recommendations.

 **Learn and Improve Gardening Skills:**
 Many users, especially beginners, seek to learn more about gardening.
 Botanic Labs offers educational resources such as articles and FAQs to help users gain knowledge and improve their gardening skills, ensuring they can grow and maintain a beautiful garden.

 **Access Quality Products Easily:**
 Users expect a straightforward and convenient shopping experience.
 Botanic Labs aims to provide a user-friendly website where customers can easily browse, filter, and purchase high-quality plants and gardening products, ensuring a smooth and satisfying experience.
-**Support Sustainable and Ethical Choices:**
-Many users are conscious of their environmental impact and look for sustainable and ethical gardening options.
-Botanic Labs offers products and advice that support eco-friendly practices, helping users make choices that align with their values.

 ## 2.1.4 User Stories